paulinemarg/paulinemarg/README.md

 ### Hi there, I am Pauline!

-- 💻 I’m a certified Full-Stack developer and UI/UX designer with a business background based in Berlin.
+- 💻 I’m a certified Full-Stack developer and UI/UX designer with a business background based in Berlin
-- 📚 I’m open to learn new skills, tools, programming languages and integrate them in my work
+- 📚 I’m open and willing to learn new skills, tools & programming languages
 - ⚡ In my free time, I like to read design books and complete coding challenges

 ---